lammps/lammps/doc/src/pair_lcbop.rst

 to specify the path for the potential file.

-As an example, if your LAMMPS simulation has 4 atom types and you want the 1st 3 to be C you would use the following pair_coeff command:
+As an example, if your LAMMPS simulation has 4 atom types and you want the first 3 to be C you would use the following pair_coeff command:

 .. code-block:: LAMMPS

    pair_coeff * * C.lcbop C C C NULL

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The first C argument maps LAMMPS atom type 1 to the C element in the LCBOP file.
 If a mapping value is specified as NULL, the mapping is not performed.
 This can be used when a *lcbop* potential is used as